TwixmixyJanet/regex-tutorial/gist.md

 ### Grouping Constructs

-Grouping constructs are fundamental elements of regular expressions that allow you to group subexpressions, apply quantifiers to multiple patterns, and capture matched substrings.
-They play a crucial role in constructing complex and sophisticated regular expressions.
+Grouping constructs are fundamental elements of regex that allow you to group subexpressions, apply quantifiers to multiple patterns, and capture matched substrings.
+They play a crucial role in constructing complex and sophisticated regex.

 #### Purpose of Grouping Constructs

-1. __Grouping Subexpressions:__ They enable you to group multiple regular expression patterns into a single unit, allowing you to apply quantifiers, assertions, or other expressions to the entire group.
+1. __Grouping Subexpressions:__ They enable you to group multiple regex patterns into a single unit, allowing you to apply quantifiers, assertions, or other expressions to the entire group.
 2. __Quantifying Multiple Patterns:__ Grouping constructs enable you to apply quantifiers to multiple patterns simultaneously.
 For instance, the pattern `(ab){2}` matches two consecutive occurrences of the substring "ab".
 3. __Capturing Matched Substrings:__ Grouping constructs can be used to capture matched substrings for further processing or replacement.
 Captured groups can be accessed using backreferences.

 #### Common Grouping Constructs

-1. __Parentheses ():__ Parentheses are the most common grouping construct in regular expression.
+1. __Parentheses ():__ Parentheses are the most common grouping construct in regex.
 They group subexpressions and allow quantifiers to be applied to the entire group.
 2. __Non-capturing Groups (?P>):__ The non-capturing group construct, denoted by `(?P<>)`, groups subexpressions without capturing the matched substrings.
 This is useful when you want to group patterns for quantifiers or assertions but don't need to capture the matched text.
 3. __Named Groups `(?P<name>)`:__ Named groups allow you to assign unique names to subexpressions, making them easier to reference in backreferences or replacement operations.
 4. __Lookahead and Lookbehind Assertions:__ Named groups allow you to assign unique names to subexpressions, making them easier to reference in backreferences or replacement operations.